English English Español Español العربية العربية

 Yes.
 Isn’t that wonderful!

 Are any educational toys eligible?
 How about toys they ride on, like trikes?
-(1.23.23)
+(1.23.23, clarification 3.28.23)

 Repairing or replacing sections of siding or roofing is eligible.
 Complete replacement or any repairs that require structural work is not eligible.